When you think about it, project management is not the sexiest of skills.

 Most of all, they do not just dream up big plans: they make them happen.

-How is that not sexy?
+How is that not a sexy skill?

 The unsung heroes of optimisation